• Skip to primary navigation

 Best Sides to Pair With Teriyaki Pork

-This dish has a bold flavor, so sides that are simple or mildly seasoned work best.
+This dish has a bold flavor, so sides that are simple or mildly seasoned work best, like steamed rice or sautéed greens, such as steamed short-grain rice that soaks up the glaze.

 Side DishWhy It Works